paul-parrone/lush-core/docs/getting-started.md

 3. The return type is a Mono - Lush is built on Spring WebFlux.

-4. This is a basic Spring contoller endpoint method, we've only added the Lush annotation.
+4. This is a basic Spring controller endpoint method, we've only added the Lush annotation.

-_Invoke It_
+##### Invoke It

-We'll use Swagger to invoke the endpoint.
-Expand the **/lush/example/ping** method.
-Prior to invoking the endpoint, paste in the sample JSON Lush Ticket from above.
+Time to invoke the endpoint.
+In the Swagger UI, expand the **/lush/example/ping** method.
+Before invoking the endpoint paste in the sample JSON Lush Ticket from above.

 ![img_2.png](img_2.png)